cyjake/leoric/docs/associations.md

   <img src="https://img.alicdn.com/tfscom/TB1qiWyfyqAXuNjy1XdXXaYcVXa.png">
 </figure>

-A `belongsTo()` assocation sets up a one-to-one or many-to-one relationship.
+A `belongsTo()` association sets up a one-to-one or many-to-one relationship.
 For example, a shop can have many items as it finds fit.
 On the other hand, an item can `belongsTo()` to exactly one shop.
 We can declare the `Item` this way:

 ```js
 class Item extends Bone {